 Umbrella Plant, Dwarf Umbrella Tree

-Plants of the World Online lists 501 species in the Schefflera genus (as of 2-17-21 when I last updated this page).
-It is a member of the plant family Araliaceae with 43 genera.
-Those numbers should change as updates are made.
+Plants of the World Online by Kew lists 135 species in the Heptapleurum genus (as of 9-30-21 when this page was last updated).
+POWO now lists 202 species in the Schefflera genus as of 9-30-21.
+There were 501 species in the Schefflera genus when I last updated this page on 2-17-21 so I guess the botanists have been busy.
+It is a member of the plant family Araliaceae with 44 genera.
+Those numbers should change as updates are made by POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.